jarus/flask-mongokit/docs/index.rst

             return redirect(url_for('show_all'))
         return render_template('new.html')

-If someone now clicking on the submit button of the form your application will create a new instance of your Task model class.
-In the following we set title and text of the task and save it into your MongoDB.
+If someone now clicks on the submit button of the form your application will create a new instance of your Task model class.
+After that we set title and text of the task and save it into your MongoDB.

-But now we want to get a list of task, so we add a other view.
+But now we want to get a list of task, so we add an other view.

 .. code-block:: python